Strategic Hiring under Algorithmic Monoculture: Equilibrium Convergence

 \begin{theorem} Fix a distribution $\cD$, number of firms $N$, and $\theta = \indep$.
 Suppose there is a $\delta > 0$ such that $\varphi(s) \geq \delta \; \forall s \in [0,1]$.
 There exists a $c_0$ such that if $c \leq c_0$, then one-turn best response dynamics converges to an equal-utility Nash equilibrium. \end{theorem}

 The above results establish that when capacities are small, an NE can be reached even when each firm only takes one turn, and they take the best response assuming they are the last to act.
-This is a stronger result than showing that best response dynamics converge to an NE, and hence if each firm is able to compute their best response, it is not a strong assumption to assume that an NE would arise in practice.
+Hence, if each firm is able to compute their best response, it is not a strong assumption to assume that an NE would arise in practice.